-- Core learning is sectioned into units of a manageable size and that children have opportunities to re-visit and recall learning from prior units. - Teaching includes sufficient and well-chosen opportunities and contexts for pupils to embed new knowledge so that it can be used confidently in real-life situations. - The curriculum is delivered proactively, such that it addresses issues in a timely way in line with current evidence on children's physical and emotional development and is responsive to the needs of individuals.
+- Core learning is sectioned into units of a manageable size and that children have opportunities to re-visit and recall learning from prior units. - Each RHE objective is highlighted on Long Term Maps ready for teachers to plan from. - Teaching includes sufficient and well-chosen opportunities and contexts for pupils to embed new knowledge so that it can be used confidently in real-life situations. - The curriculum is delivered proactively, such that it addresses issues in a timely way in line with current evidence on children's physical and emotional development and is responsive to the needs of individuals. - Teaching of the curriculum reflects requirements set out in law, particularly the Equality Act 2010, so that pupils understand what the law does and does not allow, and the wider legal implications of the decisions they make. - Pupils will be taught about LGBT in an integrated way as part of work on different relationships, equality and diversity. - All teaching and materials are appropriate for the ages of the pupils, their religious backgrounds, their developmental stages and any additional needs, such as SEND. - The organisation of the class is conducive to effective learning, including the use of smaller groups dependent upon the nature of the topic being delivered at the time, and the cultural background of pupils where it is only appropriate to discuss the body in single gender groups.

-- Teaching of the curriculum reflects requirements set out in law, particularly the Equality Act 2010, so that pupils understand what the law does and does not allow, and the wider legal implications of the decisions they make. - Pupils will be taught about LGBT in an integrated way as part of work on different relationships, equality and diversity. - All teaching and materials are appropriate for the ages of the pupils, their religious backgrounds, their developmental stages and any additional needs, such as SEND. - The organisation of the class is conducive to effective learning, including the use of smaller groups dependent upon the nature of the topic being delivered at the time, and the cultural background of pupils where it is only appropriate to discuss the body in single gender groups. - Teachers will ensure teaching challenges perceived views of pupils based on protected characteristics, through exploration of, and developing mutual respect for, those different to themselves. - Teachers will ensure that teaching actively aims to reduce stigma, particularly in relation to mental wellbeing, and encourages openness through discussion and group work. - Teachers will be aware that pupils may raise topics such as self-harm and suicide.
+- Teachers will ensure teaching challenges perceived views of pupils based on protected characteristics, through exploration of, and developing mutual respect for, those different to themselves. - Teachers will ensure that teaching actively aims to reduce stigma, particularly in relation to mental wellbeing, and encourages openness through discussion and group work. - Teachers will be up to date with issues such as everyday sexism, misogyny, homophobia and gender stereotypes and take positive action to build a culture where these are not tolerated, and any occurrences are identified and tackled.
+Staff have an important role to play in modelling positive behaviours. - Teachers will be aware that pupils may raise topics such as self-harm and suicide.
 When addressing this, teachers will be aware of the risks of encouraging these behaviours and will avoid any resource or content that may appear as instructive rather than preventative.